Kaliguth/kali-shell-project/README.md

 ### Welcome

+The `welcome` function is implemented in the program's main file.</br>

 The welcome function prints a message when first running the program.</br>
-The message includes a dot art logo, a welcome message and a link to my github.
+The message includes a dot art logo, a welcome message and a link to my github.</br>

+This function is used in the `main` function.

 </br>